The Zero Audio Carbo Tenore would be an ideal pair of stock earbuds if it came bundled with a smartphone.

 So, with the carbon fiber housing being tough as nails, you’d expect the overall durability of the Carbo Tenore to be one of its greatest strengths, but this isn’t actually the case.
 The housing may as well be impervious, but that doesn’t mean anything if another part is faulty.

 And while we wouldn’t exactly say that the chord used here is faulty, it certainly doesn’t inspire confidence.
 It’s bad enough that the cable is thin and flimsy, but that’s not even the worst part.
 The worst part is the contact point between the cable and the housings.
 This joint is easily the most likely part to break.

-But once that’s done, you’ll be treated to a level of comfort that is sublime.
-You could use the Carbo Tenore for day-long marathons of gaming, music listening, movie watching, or any mix of these, without ever tiring out your ears.
-They’re that comfortable, and we’re sure the super-lightweight nature of the construction materials the reason why.
+You could use the Carbo Tenore for day-long marathons of gaming, music listening, movie watching, or any mix of these without ever tiring out your ears.
+They’re that comfortable, and we’re sure the super-lightweight nature of the construction materials is the reason why.

 With all of this in mind, we wouldn’t recommend the Carbo Tenore to folks in need of durable earbuds for working out, as they are neither durable nor stable enough for this.

 Now comfort is great and all, but that’s certainly not the reason behind the enduring popularity of the Carbo Tenore.
 If you’re going to establish yourself as the go-to upgrade path for folks buying their first earbuds, you’re going to need good audio quality as well.

 So how does the Carbo Tenore fare in this regard?

 The answer is surprisingly well.

 For how little these IEMs cost, they have a better than expected soundstage and instrument separation.
 Plus, their noise isolation is fairly good as well, helping you to hear the detail in your music without necessarily turning to volume up too loudly.